bsxfan/probabilistic_embeddings/README.md

 Anna Silnova, Niko Brummer, Johan Rohdin, Themos Stafylakis and Lukas Burget, "Probabilistic embeddings for speaker diarization", Odyssey 2020: The Speaker and Language Recognition Workshop, Tokio.

-The tools here will not allow you to fully replicate the experiments descibed in the paper.
+The tools here will not allow you to fully replicate the experiments described in the paper.
 Specifically, we do not include the probabilistic x-vector extractor.
 We do include:

 - A reference implementation of our discriminative traning criterion.
 It can be used to train the extractor and the PLDA backend, or just the backend.
 The criterion is a special case of multiclass cross-entropy, where the classes are all 4140 ways to partition a set of 8 elements.